• Skip to primary navigation

 Since I plan to use canned beans for this salad, instead of cooking kombu into my beans, I ground up kombu to put in my vegan bean salad.

-vegan bean salad mixed in a bowl on the counter
+Vegan bean salad in a bowl on the counter.

 And as any vegan knows, eating beans is a great way to get that protein everyone thinks we can't get from vegetables alone, which of course is untrue.